-The 2012 Mercedes-Benz C-Class is elegant yet relatively understated inside.
-A 4.5-inch color display now sits before the driver, encircled within the speedometer, relaying trip, audio and navigation information.
-Buttons and dials for climate settings are a cinch to locate and use.
+The 2013 Mercedes-Benz C-Class is elegant yet relatively understated inside.
+A 4.5-inch color display sits before the driver relaying trip, audio and navigation information.
 Even when outfitted with the base M-B Tex vinyl upholstery, the C-Class seats are comfortable and supportive.
 Rear-seat space is a bit tight in the 5-passenger sedan, and even more cramped in the coupe, which seats four and has a lower roofline that can bump against heads.
 Like other luxury cars, audio, telephone and navigation are controlled via a console-mounted dial whose functions are viewed on a color-LCD screen in the center dash.
-The panorama roof that’s optional on sedans and standard on coupes does an admirable job of shading, but still lets in quite a bit of light when the sun is directly overhead.

-While most of the updates for the 2012 C-Class are under the hood, Mercedes has made tweaks to the outer design of its smallest car.
-The biggest news is the introduction of a curvaceous coupe, a first for the C-Class.
+While most of the updates for the 2013 C-Class are under the hood and dashboard, Mercedes has made tweaks to the outer design of its smallest car.
+The biggest news is last year's introduction of a curvaceous coupe.
 Though it has two fewer doors than its sedan siblings, the C-Class coupe is nearly identical in length, width and wheelbase, but lower in height, giving it a more sporty appearance.
-C-Class Sedans retain their angular look and feature a lighter aluminum hood, revised front and rear bumpers, and redesigned headlights and taillights.
+C-Class Sedans retain their angular look and feature a lighter aluminum hood, revised front and rear bumpers and redesigned headlights and taillights.

-All C-Class models come with a 7-speed automatic transmission, Attention Assist drowsiness monitor, 11 airbags, power sunroof, rain-sensing wipers, garage door opener, auto-dimming mirrors, dual-zone climate control, 8-way power front seats, 5.8-inch color screen with center controller, and AM/FM/HD Radio with CD player and auxiliary/USB inputs.
-Coupes add a panorama roof, split-folding rear seats, and paddle shifters for manual gear selection.
+All C-Class models come with a 7-speed automatic transmission, Attention Assist drowsiness monitor, 11 airbags, Mbrace2 telematics, a power sunroof, rain-sensing wipers, garage door opener, auto-dimming mirrors, dual-zone climate control, 8-way power front seats, 5.8-inch color screen with center controller and AM/FM/HD Radio with CD player and auxiliary/USB inputs.
+Coupes add a panorama roof, split-folding rear seats and paddle shifters for manual gear selection.

-Comfort, tech and safety options abound in the 2012 C-Class.
-Among them are an in-vehicle hotspot for Internet connectivity, blind-spot monitor, rear-view camera, push-button start/stop, and a navigation system loaded with useful information such as ATM locations and Zagat Survey restaurant ratings.
-The high-end audio option is a 12-speaker, 450-watt harman/kardon Logic7 surround-sound system.
+Comfort, tech and safety options abound in the 2013 C-Class.
+Among them are an in-vehicle hotspot for internet connectivity, blind-spot monitor, rear-view camera, push-button start/stop, and a navigation system loaded with useful information such as ATM locations and Zagat Survey restaurant ratings.
+The high-end audio option is a 12-speaker, 450-watt harman/kardon Logic7 Surround Sound system.
+A new AMG Sports Package Plus adds enhanced exhaust tuning, sport interior, 18-inch 7-spoke wheels and, on coupes, a revised front suspension.

 This standard feature can detect when a driver is drowsy and alerts him or her via visual and audible warnings.
 How does it do that?
 The car uses sensors that "observe driver behavior," based primarily on steering wheel movements.